Luise Faurschou

 Luise Faurschou is a Copenhagen-based Danish curator, art advisor, cultural entrepreneur, thought leader and former art gallerist.

-Portrait of Luise Faurschou.
-Photo by Tine Harden, 2025.

 She is the Founding Director of ART 2030 (founded in 2016), a non-profit organization uniting art with the United Nations 2030 Agenda for Sustainable Development Goals, as well as the art advisory agency Faurschou Art Resources (founded in 2013).

 Luise Faurschou is frequently interviewed on sustainable behaviour in the art world and in 2022 she was invited to speak on the role of art at the High-level Thematic Debate: Moment for Nature by the President of the United Nations General Assembly.

 ART 2030 facilitates art projects connected to the UN Global Goals, including critically acclaimed public exhibitions, special events, art experiences, and educational activities.

 ART 2030 also presents The Hope Forum, which brings representatives from United Nations and UNESCO together with leaders from science and art at the Venice Art Biennale to accelerate system-wide, concrete action for sustainability.
 The 2024 iteration included opening remarks from H.E.
 Mr. António Guterres, UN Secretary-General (pre-recorded), and Dr. Prof. Johan Rockström.
 During The Hope Forum 2024, it was announced that the Art Charter for Climate Action (ACCA) — initiated and incubated by ART 2030 in collaboration with Julie’s Bicycle, Gallery Climate Coalition, and others, would be officially partnering with the United Nations Framework Convention on Climate Change (UNFCCC).
 In 2025, ACCA became officially hosted by UNFCCC through its Entertainment and Culture for Climate Action (ECCA) alliance.
 This marked a significant acknowledgment of the crucial role visual arts play in shaping a sustainable future.

 In 2025, ART 2030 presented the public art exhibition What If? by acclaimed artist and environmental advocate Maya Lin and the What Is Missing?
 Foundation at the United Nations Headquarters and on JCDecaux-owned bus shelters across New York City during Climate Week.
 Blending art, science, policy, and storytelling, What If? raises awareness and inspires action on the interconnected issues of climate, nature, health, and hope, through bold questions and actionable solutions.

 In 2024, ART 2030 launched Future Ours, an art project about the future of our planet.
 Twenty-one artists and collectives from around the world were invited to respond to the UN Summit of the Future and reimagine how we can safeguard our common planet.
 The works were presented inside the United Nations Headquarters and across the streets of New York City.
 Future Ours was made in collaboration with Kunsthal Charlottenborg and JCDecaux, with Hans Ulrich Obrist serving as co-curator.
 In summer 2025, the project traveled to Denmark, where it was exhibited at Kunsthal Charlottenborg in Copenhagen and displayed in streets, train stations, and AFA Decaux bus stops nationwide.